kmugrage/gocd.github.io/_posts/2014-07-01-What-would-help-you.markdown

 GoCD is large and mature.

-The existing Go team has done a few things to try to make it easier for you to get involved...
+The existing GoCD team has done a few things to try to make it easier for you to get involved...

 * [Vagrant and VirtualBox based dev environment](https://github.com/gocd/go-development-environment-setup)
 * [Constantly growing documentation](https://github.com/gocd/documentation)